-One partner describes his simple drawing to the other partner so they can recreate it.
+Summary: One student describes a picture to another so they can recreate it without looking at it.

 - Coloring Supplies

 - Simple pictures or drawings

 - Split the group into pairs.
 Have them sit back to back, or facing each other with a divider in between them.

 - Give a simple picture or drawing to one student in each pair.
 Make sure the other student does not see the picture.

 - Explain that the person with the picture should try to describe it in detail to their partner so that they can replicate the picture without looking at it.
 Before starting, remind students to use indoor voices so the room doesn’t get too loud.

 - Once everyone is done, have each pair compare the picture to the drawing.

 - Repeat the activity, but have students switch roles.